Chef Dennis

 *If your salmon has any skin on it, use a sharp knife or paring knife to remove the skin.

-What type of salmon can you use for this recipe?
+What type of salmon is best?

 You can, of course, use any salmon you have available in your markets.
 Coho (silvers) and King (chinook) are two of my other favorites.

-Atlantic salmon is more plentiful and usually less expensive and can also be used.
+Atlantic salmon is more plentiful and usually less expensive, and can also be used.
 I prefer wild-caught fish to farmed seafood.

-*Farmed salmon is much higher in fat, containing slightly more omega-3s, much more omega-6 and three times the amount of saturated fat.
-It also has 46% more calories — mostly from fat.
-Conversely, wild salmon is higher in minerals, including potassium, zinc and iron.
+*Farmed salmon is much higher in fat, containing slightly more omega-3s, much more omega-6, and three times the amount of saturated fat.
+It also has 46% more calories, mostly from fat.
+Conversely, wild salmon is higher in minerals, including potassium, zinc, and iron.

 *These days, I buy Alaskan Salmon, shipped directly from the supplier in Alaska, and it’s always shipped frozen.